CITES guide: How to check if exotic leather is legal in Norway

 Summary

-When you buy exotic leather products in Norway:
+When buying exotic leather products in Norway:

 - Always ask for CITES documentation